Vipin1303/EDA-Students-Performance--python/README.md

 ✅ Key Steps Involved in the Analysis:
 1)Importing Libraries & Loading the Dataset
-Utilized libraries like pandas, numpy, matplotlib, and seaborn for data handling and visualization.
+i)Utilized libraries like pandas, numpy, matplotlib, and seaborn for data handling and visualization.

 2)Data Inspection
-Checked dataset structure, shape, and types.
-Identified missing values and data quality issues (if any).
+i)Checked dataset structure, shape, and types. ii)Identified missing values and data quality issues (if any).

 3)Descriptive Statistics
-Analyzed summary statistics for all numeric columns.
-Checked distributions and central tendencies (mean, median, mode).
+i)Analyzed summary statistics for all numeric columns. ii)Checked distributions and central tendencies (mean, median, mode).

 4)Data Visualization
-Used bar plots, box plots, histograms, and scatter plots.
+i)Used bar plots, box plots, histograms, and scatter plots. ii)Explored relationships between: a)Gender and average scores b)Parental education and student performance c)Impact of test preparation on scores d)Lunch type and student performance
-Explored relationships between:
- Gender and average scores
- Parental education and student performance
- Impact of test preparation on scores
- Lunch type and student performance

 5)Correlation Analysis
-Generated heatmap to visualize correlations between math, reading, and writing scores.
+i)Generated heatmap to visualize correlations between math, reading, and writing scores.

 6)Insights & Observations
-Girls tend to perform better in reading and writing.
-Students who completed the test preparation course scored significantly higher.
-Higher parental education levels are often associated with better performance.
-Standard lunch is linked to better student outcomes compared to free/reduced lunch.
+i)Girls tend to perform better in reading and writing. ii)Students who completed the test preparation course scored significantly higher. iii)Higher parental education levels are often associated with better performance. iv)Standard lunch is linked to better student outcomes compared to free/reduced lunch.

 📌 Conclusion:
 This EDA helped uncover valuable insights into the academic performance of students and the influence of various socio-demographic and preparatory factors.
 These insights can assist educators and policymakers in making data-driven decisions to enhance educational outcomes.